Sign in Create account

 Steam Blocking

-You must pin first the crochet into the mats according to your desired shape.
+You must pin the crochet into the mats according to your desired shape.
 Ensure that the pins are spaced uniformly apart and close to one another.

 Pat the seams gently and the areas where it is needed.